joist-orm/joist-orm/docs/docs/modeling/derived-fields.md

 - Synchronous vs. Asynchronous

-  Synchronous derived fields only rely on other fields/columns within the same entity, so do not need to load any other entities to calculate their value.
+  Synchronous derived fields only rely on other fields/columns within the same entity (i.e. an `Author`s initials only require knowing the same `Author`'s `firstName` and `lastName`), so do not need to load any other entities to calculate their value.

-  Async derived values do rely on fields from other entities, and so need to load references/collections before calculating their value.
+  Async derived values do rely on fields from other entities (i.e. an `Author`'s number of books requires loading the `author.books` one-to-many collection), and so need to load references/collections before calculating their value.

 - Persisted vs. Unpersisted